mlab817/faqs/src/province-led-agriculture-and-fisheries-extension-system-pafes/what-is-the-status-of-the-implementation-of-pafes-in-the-regions.md

 ---
  title: What is the status of the implementation of PAFES in the regions?

-tags: ["status","implementation","pafes","regions"]

  ---

-### Province-led Agriculture and Fisheries Extension System (PAFES)
+## Province-led Agriculture and Fisheries Extension System (PAFES)

-## What is the status of the implementation of PAFES in the regions?
+# What is the status of the implementation of PAFES in the regions?

  - All regions except for BARMM have: